pixelastic/aberlaas/README.md

 ## Installing aberlaas

+- Run `yarn add --dev aberlaas` to install it
-Run `yarn add --dev aberlaas && yarn run aberlaas init` to bootstrap your project with Aberlaas scripts and configuration.
+- Run `yarn run aberlaas init` to bootstrap your project with all the scripts and configuration
+- Commit and push
+- Run `yarn run aberlaas setup` to enable the external services (CircleCI and Renovate)

-This will update your `package.json` to add custom scripts (located in `./scripts`), and also add default configuration files for all the tool used at the root of your project.
+`aberlaas init` will add custom scripts (in `./scripts` and in your `package.json`), scaffold a `./lib` folder and create default config files for the tools used internally/

+`aberlaas setup` will enable CircleCI and Renovate, but requires the repository to have been pushed to GitHub first.

 The following table lists all the scripts added: